marutisridharjob/java-weld-samples/README.md

 Also shows up how the annotation value is consumed by an interceptor with reflection.
 Simply run EventSenderTest.java as an unit-test.

+# installation
+I tested it within Eclipse (4.13.0) - just import it as a maven project.

 # dependencies
 - java 8 SE
 - weld SE (3.1.2)